 The Senator is in full flow but she is over time.

 I will sit down soon.
 One point is salvageable in the Bill and we must not forget it, and that is the Government's right to compel former private adoption agencies to hand over their records to the national database.

 That is a measure I support fully and I thank the Minister for that.
 It is the only one, however.
 I cannot support the rest of the Bill.
 I have faith in the Minister as a woman, as a former Senator and as a Minister.
 We are not, however, going to let this go.

 I thank the Senator.
 I call Senator Feighan.
-Before he starts, I welcome the group from Limerick City Council to the Chamber.
+Before he starts, I welcome the group from Limerick City and County Council to the Chamber.

 I welcome the Minister to the House to discuss this important Bill.
 I also feel that the agreement to allow the deferral of the Committee Stage of the Adoption (Information and Tracing) Bill 2016 today is very welcome.
 It shows that there is cross-party support.
 I thank all of the members of the public and all of the various agencies involved on their engagement.
 Many of us in this House were not aware of the considerable debate in this area.
 It is nice to see the people taking the time to engage with us.
 It is also nice to see that, cross-party, people have listened.
 That is the right way forward.